verticlabs/html-boilerplate/docs/guideline-css.md

 ### Module commenting

+All modules should begin with a defining comment block, such as this:

+    /**
+    * Module name
+    *
+    * Here is a longer description of the module that potentially
+    * can span over multiple lines.
+    *
+    * @section Framework/Base/Layout/Module
+    * @author ldeleuran
+    * @modifiedby echristensen (can have multiple of these) */

+Remember that comments is the best way to help your fellow developers.

 ### Code commenting

+If you need to put comments in-line or inside a module, use SASS double dashes (`// Inline code comment`) to define these comments.

 ## File structure

 ### Framework

+All framework code should be kept in the __framework/framework.scss__ folder.
+If you need to add another framework file (which is unlikely), prefix the file with _framework-_.

 ### Variables

+Add all project level variables to __framework/vars.scss__.
+Only put variables in module files if you're ___absolutely sure that they will only be used in that module___.

 ### Modules

+Modules should live in they own designated file, named after the module (e.g. `.modulename` lives in __modules/modulename.scss__).
+One module per file.

 ## Third-party plugins

+Do not spend unecessary time rewriting modules to conform with these guidelines, but when including third party files, make sure that they don't mess with your project.
+If necessary, namespace them.

 ## Full module sample